If you’re interested in translating or adapting this post, pleaseemail us first.

 Who uses Browserslist

 Autoprefixer.
-Start with the obvious: Autoprefixer loads the list of supported browsers from the browserslist
+Let’s start with the obvious: Autoprefixer loads a list of supported browsers from the browserslist

 key in package.json

 .
-You don’t need to do anything else—Autoprefixer will find and load the config automatically.
+You don’t need to do anything else; Autoprefixer will automatically find and load the config.

 babel-preset-env is the “Autoprefixer for JavaScript”.
 It won’t compile ES2015+ syntax if it already knows all your target browsers support it natively.